lhindman/cs253-f20-final-project/README.md

               (2) comm  %s
                         The filename of the executable, in parentheses.
-                        Strings longer than TASK_COMM_LEN (16) characters
-                        (including the terminating null byte) are silently truncated.
                         This is visible whether or not the exe‐ cutable is swapped out.

               (3) state  %c